 The Supply and Demand of Solar

-Meaning that today solar will continue to be a viable financial investment.
-Then when the solar array has lived out its 25 to 30-year life it will be easier to replace.
+This means that today solar will continue to be a viable financial investment.
+Then, when the solar array has lived out its 25 to 30-year life, it will be easier to replace.

 Promoting a Carbon-Free Lifestyle